harishngt/Hotel_DBMS/README.md

-# HOTEL-MANAGEMENT-SYSTEM-DATABASE-PROJECT

-# Details

-A hotel is a hive of numerous operations such as front office, booking, and reservation, inventory, material management, quality management, security, energy management, housekeeping, CRM and more.

-A hotel can be apart of different Hotel Chains.
-A hotel chain my have multiple hotels.
-A hotel has multiple rooms and floors, and these rooms can be of different types.
-By room type, each room has the different price and description.
-A hotel has some employees to manage the services provided to customers.
-The customer can book the room either online or by cash payment at the hotel.

-The guest record is stored in hotel database which contains customer identity, his address, check in time, check out time, etc.

-# Hotel info should include:

-Countries

-Hotel Chain Name

-Hotel Name

-Hotel URL

-Hotel Characteristics (Description)

-A Hotel must have one and only one STAR_RATING

-Each star rating has an image

-A Hotel has a ROOM CAPACITY and FLOOR COUNT

-A Hotel can have one and only one ADDRESS.

-# Other hotel requirements:

-Track guests based on their name, address, city

-Track bookings based on dates, booking type, and room count

-Designate Room Types with a standard rate, room description, and if smoking is allowed

-There will be room rate periods to give discounts at various times of the year (e.g. Jan to March, July to Aug, Sept to Dec)

-# Queries that will be required:

-How many distinct guest have made bookings for a particular month?

-How many available rooms are in a particular hotel for a given date?

-How many hotels are in a hotel chain?

-How many books has a customer made in one year?

-How many rooms are booked in a particular hotel on a given date?

-List all the unique countries hotels are located in.

-How many rooms are available in a given hotel?

-List all the hotels that have a URL available.

-List the rate for a room at a given time during the year.

-# Additional Requirements:

-Work in groups of 2 or 3 to complete the work order

-Each team member must track their work and submit with their final project files (Use the included time-tracker.xlsx file)

-Each team member must submit a table breakdown in written form for at least 2 tables in the database.
-These tables must be unique from the other members in your group.

-Work in teams to determine the tables and relationships required

-Database must be normalized to 3rd normal form

-Create an EER Model of the completed database structure (Image file is acceptable)

-Make sure to include primary/foreign keys where appropriate

-Review the attached work log for additional views/functions required
+# Hotel Management System Database Project

+## Details

+A hotel comprises numerous operations such as front office, booking and reservation, inventory, material management, quality management, security, energy management, housekeeping, CRM, and more.

+A hotel can be part of different Hotel Chains, each of which may have multiple hotels.
+Each hotel contains multiple rooms and floors, with rooms available in different types.
+Each room type has its own price and description.
+A hotel employs staff to manage the services provided to customers.
+Customers can book rooms either online or by cash payment at the hotel.

+Guest records are stored in the hotel database, containing customer identity, address, check-in time, check-out time, etc.

+## Hotel Information

+### Hotel Chain
+- Name of the hotel chain.

+### Hotel
+- Name of the hotel.
+- URL of the hotel website.
+- Hotel characteristics (description).
+- Star rating with corresponding image.
+- Room capacity and floor count.
+- Address of the hotel.

+## Other Requirements

+- Track guests based on their name, address, and city.
+- Track bookings based on dates, booking type, and room count.
+- Designate room types with a standard rate, room description, and smoking allowance.
+- Define room rate periods for discounts during various times of the year (e.g., Jan to March, July to Aug, Sept to Dec).

+## Queries

+1. How many distinct guests have made bookings for a particular month?
+2. How many available rooms are in a particular hotel for a given date?
+3. How many hotels are in a hotel chain?
+4. How many bookings has a customer made in one year?
+5. How many rooms are booked in a particular hotel on a given date?
+6. List all the unique countries where hotels are located.
+7. How many rooms are available in a given hotel?
+8. List all the hotels that have a URL available.
+9. List the rate for a room at a given time during the year.

+## Additional Requirements

+- Determine the tables and relationships required.
+- Normalize the database to 3rd normal form.
+- Create an Enhanced Entity-Relationship (EER) Model of the completed database structure (Image file is acceptable).
+- Include primary/foreign keys where appropriate.